Donald Trump 2020 presidential campaign: Antifa terrorism accusations

 In June 2020, Donald Trump's election campaign included an advertisement on social media saying that he would make "Antifa" (short for anti-fascism) a "designated terrorist" group.
 The advertisement showed an inverted red triangle as an antifa symbol.

 Media at the time described it only as a "Nazi symbol".

 Most disregarded is reclamation in Europe after the war, first to memorialise Victims of Nazi Germany.

 It was then more broadly adopted by anti-fascist groups and other leftists in Europe.

 Some of these uses referenced an older red wedge from a 1918 anti-White movement poster from the Russian revolution.

 The campaign posted an advertisement on Facebook stating that "Dangerous MOBS of far-left groups are running through our streets and causing absolute mayhem" and identifying them as "ANTIFA", accompanied by a graphic of a downward-pointing red triangle.
 The ads appeared on the Facebook pages of Donald Trump, the Trump campaign, and Vice President Mike Pence.
 Many observers compared the graphic to the symbol used by the Nazis for identifying political prisoners such as communists, social democrats and socialists.
 Many noted the number of ads – 88 – which is associated with neo-Nazis and white supremacists.

 Progressive and conservative Jewish groups both expressed public disapproval for Trump's use of the symbol.
 "Bend the Arc: Jewish Action", a Progressive Jewish site, stated the campaign was using the symbol "to smear millions of protestors".

 Facebook removed the campaign ads with the graphic, saying that its use in this context violated their policy against "organized hate".

 The Trump campaign's communications director wrote, "The red triangle is a common Antifa symbol used in an ad about Antifa."
 Historian Mark Bray, author of Antifa: The Anti-Fascist Handbook, disputed this, saying that the symbol is not associated with Antifa in the United States.

 In 2025 Trump used terrorism legislation against alleged drug smugglers from Latin America.

 In September 2025 this escalated airstrikes at sea, against civilians, who were labelled as terrorists for alleged drug smuggling.

 The first airstrike sank a boat and reportedly killed 11 people.

-The legality of the aurstrike is unclear.
+The legality of the airstrike is unclear.